 You do not need special equipment for this recipe.
 You will need mixing bowls, a rubber spatula, and a muffin/cupcake pan.
 I haven’t even talked about the frosting yet!
 The buttercream frosting is surprisingly easy.
 It only requires margarine, powdered sugar, soy milk, and vanilla extract.
 I guess I have finally rambled enough.
 Onto the recipe…

-- 3/4 cup soy milk + 1 tsp lemon juice to make vegan buttermilk
+3/4 cup soy milk + 1 tsp lemon juice (buttermilk substitute)

 - Preheat oven to 350 degrees Fahrenheit.
 Melt the chocolate chips in a saucepan over low heat.
 Do not overcook the chocolate!
 While the chocolate is melting, prepare flax egg and vegan buttermilk.
 Set aside for later.

 - Combine the dry ingredients and gently stir together.
 Take the chocolate off the heat once it is melted.

 - Combine the flax egg with the sugar, water, vegan butter, and vanilla extract.
 Add these ingredients to the dry ingredients.